chromeos/chromeos.dev/site/en/posts/android-package-signer.md

 The response from the generateKey function is a base64-encoded der formatted PKCS12 keystore.
 To save this keystore to a file, download the base64Der string contents to a file.
 In the above example we use an anchor element with a href attribute containing the base64 encoded keystore.

-For signing the Android packages, using the following should be used:
+For signing an Android package, use the following:

 ```typescript {title="Typescript" .code-figure}
 import { PackageSigner } from '@chromeos/android-package-signer';